 plus..my musings on France and all things French.

 Basically we are mad (many would agree) middle aged (if your definition is loose) and looking for a new life in France.

 If we can do it with limited funds and precious little spare time, then we believe that anyone can.
 What started for us as a bit of an adventure (because we had some spare cash and we like a project) has turned into an all-consuming uphill battle to get to to the finish line.
 We no longer have any cash, spare or otherwise, but we have lived and learned a lot over the last few years.
 Je ne regrette rien.

-Ok, who am I?
+Ok, so who am I?
 Hard to say because it changes ; I am an artist, and my work has sold but the need to earn a living has taken me down different paths.
-I never had a structured career until one day eight years ago when a random job offer changed the path of my working life and led me into a demanding but often rewarding niche role.
-It’s the polar opposite of my artistic endeavours and has become more of a vocation where my hard-won expertise is valued; so I will continue to juggle it with the French project as I do now.
+I never had a structured career until one day in 2007 when a random job offer changed the path of my working life and led me into a demanding but often rewarding niche role.
+It’s the polar opposite of my creative endeavours and has become more of a vocation where my hard-won expertise is valued; so I will continue to juggle it with the French project as I do now.

 Who knows what new fork will open up in the road tomorrow?
 In my experience, anything could happen, but more time to paint houses, furniture and canvases would be good.

 So, back to the French story.
 My long suffering partner Trevor is along for the ride on the often messy but truly never boring whirlwind that scoops up and spits out my plans and schemes for this French adventure.Be assured that he is fully engaged, heart and soul.

 He also changed career (at his great age!) to do something completely different and unexpected and made a success of it.